msft-mirror-aosp/platform.external.libabigail/doc/manuals/abidw.rst

     representation build by Libabigail to represent the ABI and will not end up in the abi XML file.

+  * ``--emit-member-hashes``

+    Emit hashes for data members and virtual member functions in the ABIXML file.

+  * ``--emit-native-offsets``

+    Emit the offsets of the debug information entries which ABI artifacts originate from.
+This is useful for debug purposes.

   * ``--exported-interfaces-only``